Clinical Pharmacology for Tibsovo

 Mechanism Of Action

 Ivosidenib is a small molecule inhibitor that targets the mutant isocitrate dehydrogenase 1 (IDH1) enzyme.
-Susceptible IDH1 mutations are defined as those leading to increased levels of 2-hydroxyglutarate (2-HG) in the leukemia cells and where efficacy is predicted by 1) clinically meaningful remissions with the recommended dose of ivosidenib and/or 2) inhibition of mutant IDH1 enzymatic activity at concentrations of ivosidenib sustainable at the recommended dosage according to validated methods.
-The most common of such mutations are R132H and R132C substitutions.
+In patients with AML, susceptible IDH1 mutations are defined as those leading to increased levels of 2-hydroxyglutarate (2-HG) in the leukemia cells and where efficacy is predicted by 1) clinically meaningful remissions with the recommended dose of ivosidenib and/or 2) inhibition of mutant IDH1 enzymatic activity at concentrations of ivosidenib sustainable at the recommended dosage according to validated methods.
+The most common of such mutations in patients with AML are R132H and R132C substitutions.

 Pharmacodynamics

-Multiple doses of ivosidenib 500 mg daily were observed to decrease plasma 2-HG concentrations in patients with hematological malignancies to levels similar to those observed at baseline in healthy subjects.
-In bone marrow, 2-HG concentrations were reduced by >90%.
+Multiple doses of ivosidenib 500 mg daily were observed to decrease plasma 2-HG concentrations in patients with hematological malignancies and cholangiocarcinoma to levels similar to those observed at baseline in healthy subjects.
+In bone marrow of patients with hematological malignancies and in tumor biopsy of patients with cholangiocarcinoma, the mean [% coefficient of variation (%CV)] reduction in 2-HG concentrations were 93.1% (11.1%) and 82.2% (32.4%), respectively.

 Cardiac Electrophysiology